cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 to `B-1`.
 That is, it is exclusive of `B`.
 Arrays are indexed starting from 0.

+In this document, a `byte` is an 8-bit entity (also known as "octet") and a `bytestring` is an ordered sequence of bytes.

 <reference anchor='Twisted' target='https://eprint.iacr.org/2008/522'>
     <front>
         <title>Twisted Edwards Curves Revisited</title>